centreon/centreon-collect/README.md

   * [Centreon Connector](#centreon-connector)

 Centreon Collect brings also "functional tests" on these softwares.
-"functional tests" should point to the section ["Centreon tests"](centreon-tests/README.md).
+"functional tests" should point to the section [Centreon tests](centreon-tests/README.md).

 ## Centreon Engine